-References should be signed, dated and on official letter-headed paper, or alternatively emailed directly to the university from the referee - using an official university or company email address.
-The university may seek to verify references if there's any doubt as to their authenticity, while some universities have set forms for referees to complete.
+References must be sent directly to the university - signed, dated and sealed in an envelope, or sent from an official university or company email address.
+The university may seek to verify your references if there's any doubt as to their authenticity, while some universities have set forms for referees to complete.

 Finally, don't hold back your application if you're waiting for references.
-It's important to get your application in on time, and you can often change your referees during the process - so don't worry if they're late.
+It's important to get your application in on time, and you can often change or add referees at a later date.

 What happens after I've applied?

-- Unconditional offer - You've met all of the entry requirements and have a confirmed place on the course.
+- Unconditional - you've met all of the entry requirements and your place on the course is confirmed.

-- Conditional offer - You're being offered a place on the course, provided that you meet certain requirements.
+- Conditional - you've received an offer to join the course, providing that you meet certain requirements.